 About & method.

-Lantern is an AI-powered aggregator.
-It reads RSS, scrapes a handful of sites, scores each article with an LLM, and delivers a digestible selection.
+Lantern sifts conversion research for you: it reads the best CRO sources, scores each article on relevance, rigor, and actionability, and hands you a short selection.
 No ads, no trackers, no opaque algorithm.
 This page documents exactly what happens between a source URL and the article that lands in your feed.

 the origin

 Lantern is what I'd rather have read instead.
 One page, already filtered.
-An agent that already read the 312 articles of the week for me, dropped the duplicates, scored the rest, and handed me a short selection with honest summaries — no marketing, no rephrased clickbait.
+An agent that read the week of research for me, dropped the duplicates and the disguised pitches, scored the rest on what matters — conversion relevance, evidence quality, actionability — and handed me a short selection with honest summaries.
+No marketing, no rephrased teaser.

 I build it solo, evenings and weekends.
 It's an author project, not a startup.
 That means three things: